nodejs/node/doc/api/http.md

 When headers have been set with [`response.setHeader()`][], they will be merged with any headers passed to [`response.writeHead()`][], with the headers passed to [`response.writeHead()`][] given precedence.

+If this method is called and [`response.setHeader()`][] has not been called, it will directly write the supplied header values onto the network channel without caching internally, and the [`response.getHeader()`][] on the header will not yield the expected result.
+If progressive population of headers is desired with potential future retrieval and modification, use [`response.setHeader()`][] instead.

 ```js
 // returns content-type = text/plain